 df an ORFik experiment type a character(default: "default"), load files in experiment or some precomputed variant, like "ofst" or "pshifted".
 These are made with ORFik:::convertLibs(), shiftFootprintsByExperiment(), etc. Can also be custom user made folders inside the experiments bam folder.
 It acts in a recursive manner with priority: If you state "pshifted", but it does not exist, it checks "ofst".
 If no .ofst files, it uses "default", which always must exists.
-Presets are (folder is relative to default lib folder, some types fall back to other formats if folder does not exist): - "default": load the original files for experiment, usually bam. - "ofst": loads ofst files from the ofst folder, relative to lib folder (falls back to default) - "pshifted": loads ofst, wig or bigwig from pshifted folder (falls back to ofst, then default) - "cov": Load covRle objects from cov_RLE folder (fail if not found) - "covl": Load bed files, from bed folder (falls back to default) - "bed": Load bed files, from bed folder (falls back to default) - "bed": Load bed files, from bed folder (falls back to default) force logical, default TRUE If TRUE, reload library files even if matching named variables are found in environment used by experiment (see envExp) A simple way to make sure correct libraries are always loaded.
+Presets are (folder is relative to default lib folder, some types fall back to other formats if folder does not exist): - "default": load the original files for experiment, usually bam. - "ofst": loads ofst files from the ofst folder, relative to lib folder (falls back to default) - "pshifted": loads ofst, wig or bigwig from pshifted folder (falls back to ofst, then default) "cov": Load covRle objects from cov_RLE folder (fail if not found) "covl": Load covRleList objects, from cov_RLE_List folder (fail if not found) "bed": Load bed files, from bed folder (falls back to default) Other formats must be loaded directly with fimport force logical, default TRUE If TRUE, reload library files even if matching named variables are found in environment used by experiment (see envExp) A simple way to make sure correct libraries are always loaded.
 FALSE is faster if data is loaded correctly already. library.names character vector, names of libraries, default: name_decider(df, naming) BPPARAM how many cores/threads to use? default: bpparam().
 To see number of threads used, do bpparam()\$workers.
 You can also add a time remaining bar, for a more detailed pipeline.